 5. Hire a WaterSense irrigation partner

 The smartest way to save the most water and money is to hire a WaterSense irrigation partner to audit, design, install, or maintain your irrigation system.
 These irrigation professionals have successfully completed a WaterSense labeled certification program that emphasizes water efficiency, so they bring targeted expertise to the job.
-Find a WaterSense irrigation partner in your area (PDF) (9 pp, 194K, About PDF).

 Attention Shoppers: WaterSense Labeled Products Hitting Shelves Soon